The Problem with Duolingo to learn another language

 Can you really learn foreign language from an app?
 I should point out that I was a language teacher for more than a few years, I’ve been bilingual my whole life and I’m trying to learn a new language.
-But back on topic; A few years ago I discovered Duolingo when I began to take French classes again, back then the app was still fairly new and it wasn’t as well known as it has become in recent years.
+But back on topic..
+A few years ago when I began to take French classes again I discovered Duolingo .
+Back then the app was still fairly new and it wasn’t as well known as it has become over he past few years.
 I really enjoyed the app but every time I started I would eventually stop using it until recently that I’ve been able to keep it a habit.
-Part of why I couldn’t stick with it was I hadn’t made a habit.
+Part of why I couldn’t stick with it was I hadn’t made a habit out of it.
 So let’s analyze duolingo and see the problems with it.

 Originally Duolingo played a lot more like a video game, you had 3 “lives/hearts” and if you made more than those 3 mistakes you failed the level.
 This was a lot of fun since it played like a game that you had to beat and 3 mistakes were not that bad in terms of difficulty and was easily achievable.
 The problem with the hearts at least with me though is I didn’t like continuing to the next lesson until I was able to beat the lesson with all 3 hearts, this meant my progress was really slow and I would grow tired of the app and quit it for a while.
 This system later changed to the current one where there are no lives and you can make as many mistakes as you want.
-In one way it helps me keep going to new lessons without me getting no mistakes but part of the appeal and “game” of the app left with the heart system.
+While it helps me keep trying new lessons without having to do it perfectly, it was also a part of the appeal and the “game” of the app left with the heart system.
 I’m guessing it was done since some people used to get stuck in a specific lesson and stop playing.
 Both systems have their pros and cons though I do miss the heart system.

 But are you really learning?
 I’ve come to realize that if you practice for a while you end up memorizing the sentences that you’re supposed to answer rather than memorize the structure or forms of the verbs, it all becomes muscle memory on how to choose the correct answer.
 This is a big problem since you can’t recall many of the things that you already reviewed on Duolingo.
 It does help but the app alone can’t do all the job by itself, it requires extra practice on your part on your own time and likely even classes that teaches you the grammar.
 It really is more of a tool than an app that can teach you a language by itself.
 Your listening and speaking skills will not improve much with this app as even the speaking exercises are terribly flawed.
 I understand the technology is still really new but you can pronounce things really badly and get it correct and viceversa where the computer just won’t take your answers even if they’re perfectly pronounced.
 As a tool though it’s a great one so let’s continue some of the problems that Duolingo has.